statOmics/MSqRobHurdlePaper/README.md

 - save_files_missing_PRIDE, save_files_CPTAC and save_files_PXD006675 contain saved intermediary and final results.
 These come in very handy to quickly reproduce e.g. a plot without (re-)running all slow parts of the code.

+## Reproduce our bioRxiv preprint

+All analyses for our bioRxiv preprint at https://www.biorxiv.org/content/10.1101/782466v1 can be found at the corresponding GitHub branch: https://github.com/statOmics/MSqRobHurdlePaper/tree/bioRxiv.

 ## How to reproduce our data

 All analyses were done in RMarkdown (https://rmarkdown.rstudio.com).